Due to unforeseen circumstances, publication orders cannot be taken or processed at this time. Publication ordering buttons and links will not work.

-Fiber may reduce the constipation caused by IBS because it makes stool soft and easier to pass.
+Fiber may improve constipation symptoms caused by IBS because it makes stool soft and easier to pass.
 Fiber is found in foods such as whole-grain breads and cereals, beans, fruits, and vegetables.
-The Academy of Nutrition and Dietetics recommends that adults consume 20 to 35 grams of fiber each day.
+The Academy of Nutrition and Dietetics recommends that adults consume 21 to 38 grams of fiber a day.

-Your doctor may give you medicine to help with symptoms.
+Your doctor may give you medicine help relieve symptoms.
 Follow your doctor’s instructions when you use medicine to treat IBS.
 Talk with your doctor about possible side effects and what to do if you have them.

 These medicines can lessen the symptoms of IBS:

 - Laxatives treat constipation.
 Many kinds of laxatives are available.
 Your doctor can help you find the right laxative for you.

 - Antispasmodics help reduce muscle spasms in the intestines and help ease abdominal pain.

 - Antidepressants in low doses can help relieve IBS symptoms.